ArjenSchwarz/igor/README.md

 # Installation

 The installation is slightly messy, as both Slack and Lambda require details that can only be provided after you're done.
-To provide the easiest step by step instructions, this therefore means you'll have to upload the code twice.
+To provide the easiest step by step instructions, this therefore means you'll be switching between the two.

 ## Configure Slack